-Flavorful 30-minute pumpkin marinara pasta sauce is made with pantry ingredients.
-It may seem like an unusual combination, but the sweet and creamy pumpkin puree balances the acidity of the tomatoes.
-Along with Italian seasoning and crushed red pepper flakes, it's a celebration of seasonal flavors.
+Savory pumpkin marinara pasta is easy to make with pantry ingredients.
+The sweet, creamy pumpkin puree balances the acidity of the tomatoes.
+With Italian seasoning and a pinch of crushed red pepper flakes, it's a celebration of seasonal flavors you can have on the table in about 30 minutes.

-And the same is true in this simple pumpkin marinara pasta sauce.
-So the next time you see canned pumpkin at the market, pick up an extra can or two to make this pasta dish that's sure to be a family favorite.
+So the next time you spot canned pumpkin at the market, grab an extra can to make this comforting vegan pasta that's sure to become a family favorite.

 Ingredients